Word Filter

 • The test checks only the message (not the username).

-• It considers only active rules, but no exceptions (Subs/VIPs/Mods) and no login filters.
+• It considers only active rules, but no per-rule exemptions (Subs/VIPs/Mods) and no login filters.

 • The result shows which action would be triggered.